richorama/richorama.github.io/_posts/2015-05-21-setting-up-a-google-hangout-on-air.md

 ## 3. Start the Hangout

 15 minutes or so before the start, go and find the Hangout page.
-If you're running the Hangout, you must press the `Start` button, simply joining it will not give you the ability to go `live`.
+If you're running the Hangout, you must press the `Start` button, simply joining it will not give you the ability to start the broadcast.

 ![](/images/hangout3.png)

 ## 4. Invite Guests

 When starting the Hangout, you have the opportunity to add guests.
-I believe these are then able to join in on the conversation.
+I believe these people are then able to join in on the conversation.

 ![](/images/hangout4.png)